HHRClemson/Flood-stAge-predIction-thRough-Deep-Neural-Networks/README.md

 2) The code for the predictions of the gauge height based on historical data is in the directory `./predict_flooding/`.
 The different models, which were compared in the paper, are in `./predict_flooding/models/`.

-If you find our code or paper, published at the AGU Earth & Space Science, useful we encourage you to cite our paper.
-BibTeX:

-`@article{windheuserend,
-  title={An End-to-End Flood Stage Prediction System Using Deep Neural Networks}, author={Windheuser, L and Karanjit, R and Pally, R and Samadi, S and Hubig, NC}, journal={Earth and Space Science}, pages={e2022EA002385}, publisher={Wiley Online Library}
-}`

 ## Datasets
 We used the data provided by the [United States Geological Survey (USGS)](https://www.usgs.gov/).